rust-lang/rust/text/0000-Self-not-sized-by-default.md

 # Drawbacks

 The `Self` parameter is inconsistent with other type parameters if we adopt this RFC.
-The author believes this is acceptable since it is syntactically distinguished in other ways (for example, it is not declared), and the benefits are substantial.
+We believe this is acceptable since it is syntactically distinguished in other ways (for example, it is not declared), and the benefits are substantial.